Arvanaghi/CheckPlease/README.md

 # CheckPlease
-**Payload-Agnostic Implant Security**

-Written by Brandon Arvanaghi ([@arvanaghi](https://twitter.com/arvanaghi)) and Chris Truncer ([@ChrisTruncer](https://twitter.com/christruncer))
+**Implant-Security Modules in PowerShell, Python, Go, Ruby, Perl, C, and C#.** Written by Brandon Arvanaghi ([@arvanaghi](https://twitter.com/arvanaghi)) and Chris Truncer ([@ChrisTruncer](https://twitter.com/christruncer)).

  [Slides](https://www.slideshare.net/BrandonArvanaghi/checkplease-payloadagnostic-implant-security) from BSides Las Vegas 2017.

 CheckPlease is the go-to repository for the newest implant security modules.
-Each check is written in:

-* PowerShell
-* Python
-* Go
-* Ruby
-* Perl
-* C
-* C#

 Every module functions as a standalone "check."
 All checks can be run with command-line arguments, like so:

 ```
 <module> <optional arguments>
 ```

 This repository is for defenders to harden their sandboxes and AV tools, malware researchers to discover new techniques, and red teamers to get serious about their payloads.
 For an explanation of every cheeck in this repository, see the [CheckPlease wiki](https://github.com/Arvanaghi/CheckPlease/wiki).

 ## Examples